 If the LLC name that you’ve registered with the Iowa Secretary of State doesn’t sound good to you, you can obtain what is known as a trade name, fictitious name, or DBA (Doing Business As) name.
 This is the name for your Limited Liability Company that you’ll present to the world on signs, advertisements, websites, social media, etc. You do so by filing a Fictitious Name Resolution form with the Secretary of State.
 You can find the PDF form here.
 You can file either by mail or online and there’s a $5 filing fee.
 If filing online, you can pay with a debit or credit card.

 According to Iowa state law, each LLC must have a registered agent.

 A registered agent is a person or professional service that will receive mail from official state offices (like the Iowa Secretary of State), Service of Process, and legal documents on behalf of your Iowa LLC during normal business hours.
 A professional registered agent in Iowa will also register their name and address with the Secretary of State as the point of contact information for your business in Iowa, which protects your personal information and keeps it off the public record.

 You can choose to take on the role of registered agent for your Iowa LLC yourself or hire a registered agent in Iowa.
 I’ll go over the pros and cons of both with you so that you can make the right decision for your Limited Liability Company.

 Most businesses are also operational during normal business hours on business days and you can’t be in two places at once.
-If you stretch yourself too thin, you’ll not only be stressed out but also risk missing an important service of process.
-If you miss a service of process, you could be sued without the ability to defend yourself.
+If you stretch yourself too thin, you’ll not only be stressed out but also risk missing an important Service of Process.
+If you miss a Service of Process, you could be without the ability to defend yourself against a lawsuit.